-Meat By-products, Water Sufficient for Processing, Fish, Salmon, Chicken, Poultry By-products, Brewer's Rice, Titanium Dioxide (Color), Potassium Chloride, Salt, Sodium Tripolyphosphate, Guar Gum, Calcium Carbonate, Choline Chloride, Vitamins (Vitamin E Supplement, Vitamin A Supplement, Thiamine Mononitrate, Niacin Supplement, D-Calcium Pantothenate, Riboflavin Supplement, Pyridoxine Hydrochloride, Menadione Sodium Bisulfite Complex, Vitamin D3 Supplement, Folic Acid, Biotin, Vitamin B12 Supplement), Carrageenan Red 3, Minerals (Ferrous Sulfate, Zinc Oxide, Manganous Oxide, Copper Sulfate, Calcium Iodate, Sodium Selenite), Sodium Nitrite (to Promote Color Retention)
+Meat By-products, Water Sufficient For Processing, Fish, Salmon, Chicken, Liver, Poultry By-products, Brewers Rice, Titanium Dioxide (color), Salt, Sodium Tripolyphosphate, Potassium Chloride, Guar Gum, Calcium Carbonate, Choline Chloride, Carrageenan, Vitamins (vitamin E Supplement, Thiamine Mononitrate, Niacin Supplement, Vitamin A Supplement, D-calcium Pantothenate, Riboflavin Supplement, Pyridoxine Hydrochloride, Menadione Sodium Bisulfite Complex, Vitamin D3 Supplement, Folic Acid, Biotin, Vitamin B12 Supplement), Red 3, Vitamin E Supplement, Taurine, Minerals (ferrous Sulfate, Zinc Oxide, Manganous Oxide, Copper Sulfate, Calcium Iodate, Sodium Selenite), Sodium Nitrite (to Promote Color Retention)

 Nutritional information as published by the cat food manufacturer.*

 The manufacturer's published guaranteed analysis values normalized for moisture content.